Sexual Misconduct

 When is sexual misconduct a criminal offence?

-Sexual misconduct is a term used to describe a range of behaviours of a sexual nature for the purpose of disciplinary proceedings.
-However, sexual misconduct may also involve behaviours that could be criminal.
+Sexual misconduct is a term used to describe a range of behaviours of a sexual nature and may also include behaviours that may also be crimes including rape and sexual assault.

 Therefore, it’s important to consider whether you want to make a report to the police at the earliest opportunity.
 We understand that this may feel daunting.
 Our priority is to ensure that you have the support and information that you need to decide what is right for you.
-You can find links to further advice through our guides.
+You can find links to further advice through our guides or reach out for advice.

 Back